jgbaldwinbrown/isafasta/README.md

 ### isafastq

-To check if a file is in valid FASTA format, provide the file to standard input of this program as follows:
+To check if a file is in valid FASTQ format, provide the file to standard input of this program as follows:

 ```sh